ajokela/retrolang/README.md

 ## Runtime and I/O

-The compiler includes a minimal runtime that provides serial I/O through the MC6850 ACIA chip emulated by the [RetroShield Z80](https://gitlab.com/ajokela/retroshield-arduino/) (see the `kz80` directory for the emulator):
+The compiler includes a minimal runtime that provides serial I/O through the MC6850 ACIA chip.
+The ACIA emulation is implemented in the [RetroShield Z80 firmware](https://gitlab.com/ajokela/retroshield-arduino/-/blob/master/kz80/kz80_forth/kz80_forth.ino):

 | Port | Function |
 |------|----------|